Holy Man's Rebellion: Initial phase (1901–1910)

-Exile (1910–1925)
+Rebel leader in exile (1910–1925)

 After Ong Keo's death, his main lieutenant Ong Kommandam was appointed as his successor.
 The situation was difficult and due to a lack of resources and weapons, he had to flee.

 He found refuge in Phou Louan, between Thung Vai and the left bank of the Sekong, and hid there for fifteen years.
 Unable to resume open struggle, he fell into anonymity.
 This period is relatively poorly documented, but we do know that Ong Kommandam did not remain inactive.
 In particular, he extended his relations with the Lao Theung tribes.
 He called on them not to submit and to no longer pay taxes, despite the defeat.

 It was only through leaflets distributed in the region in 1925 that the French administration became aware of the danger posed by Ong Kommandam.
-The rebel leader's slogan was: "in two years there will be no more French people"; words which show that the threat remains and that it is more belligerent than ever.
+The rebel leader's slogan was: "in two years there will be no more French people"; words which showed that the threat remained and that it was more belligerent than ever.

 Final phase (1925–1936)

 Under Ong Kommandam's command, the movement took on a proto-nationalist dimension.
 He put forward the idea that, after having been driven into the mountains by the French, the inhabitants of the plains intended to exterminate the Lao Theung with the help of the colonizers.
-A report by the security commissioner Bollen indicates that Kommandam was nicknamed the "genius who sees everything that happens at very long distances" (chau pha olahat ta) and that he was "charged by Heaven to create the Kha kingdom".
+A report by the security commissioner Bollen indicated that Kommandam was nicknamed the "genius who sees everything that happens at very long distances" (chau pha olahat ta) and that he was "charged by Heaven to create the Kha kingdom".
 Ong Kommandam therefore also sought to reactivate Ong Keo's messianic impulse.

-Ong Kommandam creates a common history for the inhabitants of the southern highlands of Laos; a history that can unite the tribes within a common identity, the Alak.
-The new leader of the movement imagines, for the people he has united under his banner, a prestigious and glorious past coming from the ancient Khmer Empire and the ancient Lan Xang kingdom.
+Ong Kommandam created a common history for the inhabitants of the southern highlands of Laos; a history that could unite the tribes within a common identity, the Alak.
+The new leader of the movement imagined, for the people he had united under his banner, a prestigious past coming from the ancient Khmer Empire and the ancient Lan Xang kingdom.

 This rebel leader strengthened alliances between the mountain tribes despite old quarrels.
 He transformed the refusal to join the army, to do forced labor and to pay taxes into a patriotic act.
 He also created schools and a common language for the mountain people in order to be able to coordinate on the military level.
 Finally, he invented the Khom script: a coded language to facilitate the organization of the rebels during ambushes.